OBF/FALDO/README.md

 Examples
 --------

+### Known positions

-### A genomic region where we know exactly where it starts and ends on the reference genome sequence
+A genomic region where we know exactly where it starts and ends on the reference genome sequence:

 ```turtle
 <_:1> a :Region ;